 In a clean-culture system, cultivation is a common and effective method used to control weeds before and after the crop is planted.
 Prior to planting, till the soil several times to expose weed seeds and stimulate their germination.
 Conduct the last tillage just before sowing the crop.
 After the crop has emerged, cultivate frequently, getting as close to the corn plants as possible without damaging the roots.
 Spring-tooth harrows and finger weeders work especially well for this purpose.
 When the corn is 12 to 18 inches tall, till for the final time, throwing soil against the base of the plant.
 Commonly used equipment to cultivate between rows include multi-row rototillers, coil-tine harrows, and rolling cultivators.
 For small-scale production, a grower may walk the field frequently with a hand-held hoe.

-Soil solarization is a relatively new method for weed control that is still being tested.
+Soil solarization is a weed and soil-borne disease management tool used by some organic farmers.
 Solarization kills weed seeds, perennial weeds, soil pathogens, and nematodes by heat treating the soil.
 Solarization requires long-range planning because a field must be solarized the summer prior to planting the corn.
 The system involves laying clear plastic over tilled, moist soil and sealing around the edges with ridges of soil.
 The plastic is left in place, usually during mid-summer, for 6 to 8 weeks.
 After the plastic is removed the soil surface should be disturbed as little as possible to prevent bringing weed seeds to the surface.
 It is better to plant a fall vegetable crop or winter cover crop than to leave the solarized soil fallow for the winter.

 Flame weeding by propane torches is another method used by some farmers.
 Small, inexpensive, hand-held propane units and large, tractor-mounted units are available.
 Weeds are best controlled by flame weeding when the weeds are 1 to 2 inches tall or at the 3- to 5-leaf stage.
 Flame weeding can be used before a cash crop emerges or as a directed flame after the crop is 2 inches tall.

-Corn smut, which appears particularly on white cultivars, is characterized by large, fleshy, grey-black galls on the stalks, tassels, or ears.
+Corn smut, which appears particularly on heirloom white cultivars, is characterized by large, fleshy, grey-black galls on the stalks, tassels, or ears.
 It is important to remove and destroy the first galls before they open.
+(Note there is a market for corn smut as a specialty food, called huitlacoche, in some areas).
 To control smut, avoid injuring plantings and avoid areas where smut occurred before.
 Root rot frequently occurs on seedlings planted in cool, moist soil.
 Planting should be delayed until soil temperatures are adequate to allow for rapid germination.

 Stewart's bacterial wilt is sometimes a problem in the mid-South.
 Early-infected plants wilt and die.
 Later-infected plants are stunted and contain yellow streaks on the leaves.
 The disease is spread by the corn flea beetle, especially after mild winters.
 New cultivars resistant to Stewart's wilt should be used if early sweet corn is to be planted where flea beetle populations were high the previous year.